If you’ve been waitlisted, you may have some questions, so we’ve assembled some answers to FAQs below.

 What should I NOT do?

 Here are some things you should NOT do: Fly to campus to make the case in person.
 Send us ridiculous things (or “things” in general).
 Submit a whole new application.
 Bombard our office with way too much stuff.
 Be pushy.
 Be sketchy.
 Let your grades drop.
-Not choose another college to attend by May 1.
+Not choose another college to attend by its reply date if you don’t hear from us by the time you need to make an enrollment decision.

 What should I do about the May 1 reply date for other colleges?